Analytical description of ballistic spin currents and torques in magnetic tunnel junctions

-In order to give an explicit account of the torques and current, we define three irreducible factors, $P_i=(k_i^\uparrow-k_i^\downarrow)/(k_i^\uparrow+k_i^\downarrow)$, $\alpha_i=(q_i^2-k_i^\uparrow k_i^\downarrow)/(q_i^2+k_i^\uparrow k_i^\downarrow)$ and $\eta_i=q_i(k_i^\uparrow+k_i^\downarrow)/(q_i^2+k_i^\uparrow k_i^\downarrow)$ (note that $q_i$ needs to be replaced by $q_i/m_{eff}$ when $m_{eff}\neq 1$).
-The first two terms are referred to as Stearns' polarization \cite{stearns} and Slonczewski's factor~\cite{slonc89} with their product giving Slonczewski's spin polarization $P^S_i=P_i\alpha_i$ for both interfaces.
-For reasons clarified further we can name $P^S_i$ as an effective in-plane polarization while one can also define a different type of polarization as a product of $P_i$ and $\eta_i$ which plays a completely different role than $P^S_i$ and which we will call an effective out-of-plane polarization $P^\eta_i=P_i\eta_i$.
-We will now proceed to the expressions for spin transfer torques as well as spin and charge currents which in the general case are conveniently expressed only through $P_i$, $\alpha_i$ and $\eta_i$.
-After that, we will show that in case of thick/high barrier these expressions take an extremely simple and clear forms when expressed straightforwardly through $P^S_i$, $P^\eta_i$ and the effective spin averaged interfacial transmission probabilities defined as $T_i=\eta_i/(\eta_i^2+\alpha_i^2)$.
+We will now proceed to the expressions for spin transfer torques as well as spin and charge currents which, even in the general case, can be conveniently expressed using only $P_i$, $\alpha_i$ and $\eta_i$ [see Eqs.~(\ref{eq:tip})-(\ref{Den}) and (\ref{Qx})-(\ref{chcurr})].
+After that, we will show that for a barrier that is sufficiently thick and high, these expressions take extremely simple and clear forms which can be expressed straightforwardly using only $P^S_i$, $P^\eta_i$ and the effective spin averaged interfacial transmission probabilities defined as $T_i=\eta_i/(\eta_i^2+\alpha_i^2)$ [Eqs.~(\ref{eqs:tip})-(\ref{eqs:long})].
 Note that the latter represents the effective transmission probability through interfaces for both spin channels and in this sense is different from the one traditionally used which is expressed for each spin channel separately~\cite{slonc05,ZhangButler,BelaschTsymbal}.

-From the usual definition of spin transfer torque ${\bf T}$ in the absence of spin relaxation, ${\bf T}=-\nabla {\bf Q}$ where the real-space in spin current tensor (Fig.~\ref{fig1}) is contracted by the divergence operator.
-Taking into account that transverse spin current vanishes far from the interface~\cite{kalitsov06,theo,Chshiev}, the in-plane and perpendicular torques exerted by the left layer on the right layer can be expressed through the interfacial spin current in the barrier $T_{||,\bot}=Q_{x,y}^B$ and are given by the following expressions:
+In the absence of spin relaxation and spin-orbit coupling, the spin transfer torque, ${\bf T}$, can be written as, ${\bf T}=-\nabla {\bf Q}$, where the real-space part of the spin current tensor (Fig.~\ref{fig1}) is contracted by the divergence operator.
+Taking into account the vanishing of the transverse spin current far from the interface~\cite{kalitsov06,theo,Chshiev}, the in-plane and perpendicular torques exerted by the left layer on the right layer can be expressed through the interfacial spin current integrand in the barrier $T_{||(\bot)}=Q_{x(y)}^B$ and are given by the following expressions:

+where $E_n$ is defined in Eq.~(\ref{eq:En}) and $f_L$, $f_R$ are the standard Fermi distribution functions shifted by $\pm eV/2$, respectively .
+Note that all transport quantities presented here are functions of $E$ and $\kappa^2=k_x^2+k_y^2$, so in order to obtain numerical results, the above explicit formulas need to be integrated over the Fermi sphere, considering $2m E/\hbar^2+\kappa^2\in[-\infty,E_F]$.
+A detailed calculation procedure is given in Appendix.